monopole/snt/containerize.md

 >
 > _Time: 2-5min_

-The server you just wrote must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.
+The `tuthello` server must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.